Coursera Inc. (COUR) Shares Rise Despite Market Challenges

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at COUR starting from Belsky Leah F., who sale 16,668 shares at the price of $11.61 back on May 16.
-After this action, Belsky Leah F. now owns 1,156,935 shares of Coursera Inc., valued at $193,465 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at COUR starting from Ng Andrew Y., who sale 25,000 shares at the price of $11.56 back on May 17.
+After this action, Ng Andrew Y. now owns 7,305,398 shares of Coursera Inc., valued at $289,092 using the latest closing price.

 Stock Fundamentals for COUR